bit-2-bit/bitstamp-current-prices/README.md

 It's not 100% accurate, but close, and free.

+The plugin also automatically detects the amazing [jquery-localtime](https://github.com/GregDThomas/jquery-localtime) plugin by Greg D Thomas format timestamps, otherwise they are displayed in Zulu time.

-I also use Yahoo's YQL to wrap the API calls in a JSONP callback handler, thus avoiding any cross-site scripting issues.
+The plugin takes advantage of Yahoo's YQL to wrap the API calls in a JSONP callback handler, thus avoiding any cross-site scripting issues.

 ## To Use